Ikram-c/credit_card_fraud_detection_deep_learning_IBM_project/README.md

 -***Decision Tree Classifier***

-The performance of the models were then assessed using their F1 score
+The performance of the models were then assessed using their F1 score with the top 3 models having an accuracy of:

+0.99 for the Sigmoid SGD MSE autoencoder
+0.96 for the Sigmoid SGD binarycrossentropy autoencoder 0.96 for the tanh Adam MSE autoencoder

+(values have been rounded to 2 d.p)

 See Notebook for detailed breakdown.